chaofengqing/chao_lab/content/publication/others6/index.md

 slides: ""
 ---

 I was not directly involved in preparing the report.
-But one of my research papers resulted as a section (_Section 5 Estimates by sex, pp 8--10_) in this report by the [UN Inter-agency Group for Child Mortality Estimation (UN IGME)](https://childmortality.org/).
+But one of my research papers resulted as a section (_Section 5 Estimation of U5MR and IMR by sex, pp 9--12 and Section 8 Estimation of mortality rates among children aged 5--14 and youth aged 15--24 by sex, pp 13--14_) in this report by the [UN Inter-agency Group for Child Mortality Estimation (UN IGME)](https://childmortality.org/).
 This is an example of how my research finds its application in real life and helps with policy making and strategic planning.